What are PFas?

 Activated Carbon, Point of Entry System

 There are technologies effective in removing PFAS from drinking water, especially Perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS), which are the most studied of these chemicals.
-These technologies include activated carbon adsorption, ion exchange resins, and high-pressure membranes. see http://h2ocare.com/carbon-filtration.
+These technologies include activated carbon adsorption, ion exchange resins, and reverse osmosis.
+For activated carbon, make sure the system has been tested for the reduction of PFAS/ PFOA under NSF/ANSI 53 as well as P473 like the one in the above photo. https://h2ocare.com/carbon-filtration.

 Reverse Osmosis, Point of Use System

-These technologies can be used in drinking water treatment facilities, in water systems in hospitals or individual buildings, or even in homes at the point-of-entry, where water enters the home, or the point-of-use, such as in a kitchen sink or a shower.
+This membrane based technology can be used in drinking water treatment facilities, in homes at the point-of-entry where water enters the home, or at a point-of-use such as at a kitchen sink.
+This will remove up to 99% or PFAS in the water.
 See http://reverse-osmosis-ro-water-purification.